serving the greater phoenix, arizona community

 How much do koi cost?

 Cost of koi vary, ranging from a few dollars to several thousand.
+Confirmation (shape), color, size (age), and linage are factors that influence the cost.

 What do koi eat?

 There are many different types of specially prepared koi food.
-After winter metabolism slow down period, you may start them with Cheerios as their system must reactivate.
+After the winter metabolism slow down period, you may start them with Cheerios as their system must reactivate.

 What are those little red worms?